Privacy policy

 General information on the legal basis for the data processing on this website

 If you have consented to data processing, we process your personal data on the basis of Art.
 6(1)(a) GDPR or Art.
 9 (2)(a) GDPR, if special categories of data are processed according to Art.
 9 (1) DSGVO.
 In the case of explicit consent to the transfer of personal data to third countries, the data processing is also based on Art.
 49 (1)(a) GDPR.
-If you have consented to the storage of cookies or to the access to information in your end device (e.g., via device fingerprinting), the data processing is additionally based on § 25 (1) TTDSG.
+If you have consented to the storage of cookies or to the access to information in your end device (e.g., via device fingerprinting), the data processing is additionally based on § 25 (1) TDDDG.
 The consent can be revoked at any time.
 If your data is required for the fulfillment of a contract or for the implementation of pre-contractual measures, we process your data on the basis of Art.
 6(1)(b) GDPR.
 Furthermore, if your data is required for the fulfillment of a legal obligation, we process it on the basis of Art.
 6(1)© GDPR.
 Furthermore, the data processing may be carried out on the basis of our legitimate interest according to Art.
 6(1)(f) GDPR.
 Information on the relevant legal basis in each individual case is provided in the following paragraphs of this privacy policy.

 Designation of a data protection officer

-We have appointed a data protection officer for our company.
+We have appointed a data protection officer.

 Bernard van den Berg